Women's Basketball

 - Assistant Coach

-Liza Fruendt is in her first season with Missouri women's basketball after joining the program in March of 2025.
+Liza Fruendt is in her second season with Missouri women's basketball after joining the program in March of 2025.

 Fruendt previously spent her playing career at Missouri State under Missouri head coach Kellie Harper and served on Harper's staff for three seasons at Tennessee.